leoluz/nvim-dap-go/README.md

     -- an issue on Windows where this needs to be set to false -- otherwise the dlv server creation will fail. detached = true
+    -- the current working directory to run dlv from, if other than -- the current working directory.
+    cwd = nil,
   },
 }
 ```